gneu77/rx-signals/docs/rx-signals_start.md

         ]),
       'input',
-      false, // we don't want to keep 'input' in the composed factory true, // as we're connecting behaviors, we can safely subscribe lazily )
+      false, // we don't want to keep 'input' in the composed factory )
     .mapConfig((config: QueryWithResultConfig<FilterType, ResultType>) => ({
       c1: {